Brainstorming a 2-week Italy itinerary: an actual client email

-To give you an idea of what that actually looks like, here’s an email we sent to a new client recently to kick off the Italy itinerary creation process.
-Note that this traveler was very open to all suggestions.
-Many new clients arrive already knowing a few places they definitely want to include in their itinerary.
+To give you an idea of what that actually looks like, here’s an email I sent to a new client a couple of days ago to kick off the Italy itinerary creation process:

 Marjorie,

-I read over my notes from our phone call and reviewed what you wrote in your initial email to me, and I have some ideas I think you’ll like for your Italy itinerary.
+I read over my notes from our phone call and reviewed what you wrote in your initial email to me, and I have some ideas I think you’ll like for your Italy trip.

 You said 2 weeks, and that you like to have a home base and travel out for day trips.
 In 2 weeks, it’s completely realistic to have 2 home bases.

-There are 2 areas specifically that I would recommend.
-If you like them both then there are your two weeks!
+There are 2 areas specifically that I would recommend and if you like them both then there are your two weeks!

-Or, you could combine a week in the Cinque Terre with another spot.
-This could give you a seaside-countryside option or a seaside-small town balance.
-Two additional places come to mind that I think you might enjoy.
-Both would be good as a base, and no driving needed.
-These are great towns for wandering and exploring, and different from the coast culturally.
-They’d also work well geographically.
-I won’t keep you guessing any longer — I’m thinking Parma and area, and the city of Venice.
+Or, you could combine a week in the Cinque Terre with another spot and do a seaside-countryside or a seaside-small town balance.
+Two additional places come to mind that I think you might enjoy (good for a base, no driving needed, great towns for wandering and exploring, and different from the coast culturally), and would work well geographically: one is the area around Parma and the second is the city of Venice – which I believe you haven’t been to correct?

 Below, I’ve listed highlights of each area, with some links for you to look at and you can let me know your thoughts.